flair-sdk/examples/aggregate-protocol-fees-in-usd/README.md

 In this example you learn:
 * To use [`prices` integration](https://docs.flair.build/advanced/integrations#prices) to get USD price of any ERC20 token for any block number or timestamp in the past
-* Track same contract address across all EVM chains at once

 ## Table of Contents